adysyukri/bookmarker-go/README.md

 make init-table
 ```

-> If table initialization fail, and no `init table success!` logged, comment out line 22-26 of `cmd/cockroachinit/main.go`
+> If table initialization fail, and no `init table success!` logged, comment out line 22-26 of `cmd/cockroachinit/main.go` and rerun it again

 ---